Cairo, Alexandria and a Nile Cruise

 Day 3 Cairo

-At leisure in Cairo, with the opportunity to join one of the locally-guided optional excursions to the Egyptian Museum and Citadel.
+Today is free in Cairo, with the opportunity to join one of the guided optional excursions to the Egyptian Museum and Citadel.

 Day 4 Alexandria

 A full-day excursion reveals the treasures of Alexandria.
 Egypt’s attractive Mediterranean port city was founded by Alexander the Great and the power base of Cleopatra, whose royal palace now lies submerged in the bay.
-This was also the location of the legendary Pharos Lighthouse, one of the Seven Wonders of the World, and the lost Library of Alexandria, the largest in the ancient world.
+This was also the location of the legendary Pharos Lighthouse (the Lighthouse of Alexandria), one of the Seven Wonders of the World, and the lost Library of Alexandria, the largest in the ancient world.
 We make stops at Pompey’s Pillar and the Roman amphitheatre, and enjoy some free time to wander the lively Corniche.

 Day 5 Cairo - Luxor